 In this topic we will concentrate on what you need to do to put in place these foundations.

 For this foundation to be effective these references and tools should be embedded into the organisation’s functions and activities.

-You can find out more about how to build a framework that is right for your organisation in our topic on frameworks.
+Find out more about how to build a framework that is right for your organisation in our topic on building frameworks.
 Everything there applies to a foundation-level framework too and is worth reading, even if you intend just to deliver these basic elements.